GeekTrainer/student-hack-resources/MoodDetectorWorkshop/Steps/ReturnTheEmotionCount.md

 ## Returning data from a Web Api call

 REST calls can return data, and this is typically done as JSON, the same way that data is sent.
-The `upload_image` function that handles the `image` route currently returns `"OK"`, a string containing a message that the call worked.
+The `upload_image` function that handles the `image` route currently returns `'OK'`, a string containing a message that the call worked.
 This can be changed to return the dictionary of emotions to count as a JSON document.

 The format of this JSON is emotion to count, with each emotion as a separate property in the JSON document.